zbx-sadman/unifi_miner/experimental/README.md

 2. Kill all instances of Miner that are running on your computer under zabbix account: `kill $(ps a -u zabbix -o pid,args | grep unifi_miner.pl | awk '{print $1}')`
 3. Copy new edition to dir, which contain old file: `cp .../new/unifi_miner.pl cp .../bin/zabbix/unifi_miner.pl`
 4. Start Zabbix agent `service zabbix-agent start`

-If u have not highload system or not afraid to get temporary unsupported items in Zabbix, you can do the steps in the following order: 3, 2 and skip 1, 4.

 ### 23.06.2015
 - Fixed wrong filter-key handling;